 Tensions between police and the public remained high for the next few months.
 The frequency of protests increased and the police became more hysterical and aggressive towards citizens, particularly the young who did not hide their lack of respect for the institution.
 Duque and his ministers worsened the situation by constantly stigmatising the protests as if the protesters were the “enemy within”.

-As a result of the attacks on the 21N marches, many folks had been deterred from participating in more.
-However, people showed their solidarity symbolically by beating pots and pans from windows and balconies as the protests of mainly young marchers passed through the neighbourhoods.
-They cheered and were cheered.
-These were the cacerolazos, a chorus of clanking metal that would echo through the night in cities and towns.
-This was even common in conservative, Uribist Medellín!
-After fifteen months of Duque’s plutocratic rule, many had had enough it seemed.
+Sympathy and support for the demonstrations were shown by beating pots and pans from windows and balconies as the protests of mainly young marchers passed through the neighbourhoods.
+These were the cacerolazos – a chorus of clanking metal that would echo through the night in cities and towns as people cheered from windows and balconies and were cheered by the marchers.
+The discontent with Duque’s government was widespread, even in conservative, Uribist Medellín!

 As all this was happening, I became a Colombian citizen.
-Three weeks after 21N, I went to attend my oath-swearing ceremony but was blocked from entering by the police when they found a pan lid in my backpack.
-Such was the polarization at the time that it was as if protesting was a subversive rather than a democratic act.
-Finally, I did manage to gain entry but only after cellphone negotiations between local government employees and the police guarding the local government buildings.
-A police escort took me to the ceremony where I swore the oath and then went to a protest with my son and the rest of my entourage.
+I was blocked from entering local government buildings for my oath-swearing ceremony by the police when they found a pan lid in my backpack – such was the polarization at the time.
+After negotiations via cell phone between local government employees and the police, I was allowed in.
+A policeman escorted me to the ceremony where officials, my son and the rest of my entourage were waiting.
+After the ceremony, we went to the protest.

 The last days of pre-pandemic cacerolazos – December 2019.